Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 Any XML node (including an XML document) can be written, including the tree of nodes that is started by it, via the following methods.

-The production argument has to implement the XProduction protocol and defines how each part of the document is written, e.g. if > or " are written literally or as predefined XML entities in text sections.
-The production defaults to an instance of XDefaultProduction, which also should be extended if only some details of how the document is written are to be changed, which is a common use case.
-The productions XPrettyPrintProduction and XHTMLProduction already extend XDefaultProduction, which might be used to pretty-print XML or output HTML.
+So an XActiveProduction defines how each part of the document is written, e.g. if > or " are written literally or as predefined XML entities in text sections.
+The production in the above function calls defaults to an instance of DefaultProductionTemplate which results in instances of ActiveDefaultProduction.
+ActiveDefaultProduction should be extended if only some details of how the document is written are to be changed.
+The productions ActivePrettyPrintProduction (which might be used by defining an PrettyPrintProductionTemplate) and ActiveHTMLProduction (which might be used by defining an HTMLProductionTemplate) already extend ActiveDefaultProduction, which might be used to pretty-print XML or output HTML.
+(Note that HTMLProductionTemplate can be given a NamespaceReference to consider a possible namespace prefix for the HTML elements.)
 But you also extend one of those classes youself, e.g. you could override func writeText(text: XText) and func writeAttributeValue(name: String, value: String, element: XElement) to again write some characters as named entity references.
-Or you just provide an instance of XDefaultProduction itself and change its linebreak property to define how line breaks should be written (e.g. Unix or Windows style).
+Or you just provide an instance of DefaultProduction itself and change its linebreak property to define how line breaks should be written (e.g. Unix or Windows style).
 You might also want to consider func sortAttributeNames(attributeNames: [String], element: XElement) -> [String] to sort the attributes for output.

 Example: write a linebreak before all elements: